yashsinha1611/sfdocs_Build_AI/Docusaurus/sf-documentation/docs/Integrations/os/linux/sfagent_linux.md

 :::note
 sfAgent executes commands such as iostat or jcmd to fetch metrics.
-In order to specify path to sfAgent use -p or --include-paths
+If the utilities are not included in the PATH variable or not installed in the default location, use -p or --include-paths to add PATH in sfAgent.

 **Example**: